-- 26. There is a risk that CIS assets in the custodian's care can become co-mingled with (i) assets of the responsible entity; (ii) assets of the custodian; or (iii) the assets of other clients of the custodian (unless CIS assets are held in a permissible "omnibus account").
-There is also a risk that CIS assets may be misused by the custodian (e.g. to settle the liabilities of another client). - 27.
+- 29. Depending on the operational framework in the jurisdiction, there is a risk that CIS assets in the custodian's care can become co-mingled with (i) assets of the responsible entity; (ii) assets of the custodian; or (iii) the assets of other clients of the custodian (although it should be noted that CIS assets may be held in a permissible "omnibus account"). - 30.
 The consequences of these risks could result in the ownership of the assets being called into question in the event of misuse or insolvency of the custodian, which may create difficulties differentiating ownership of the assets.